-Learning outcomes The learner will: Assessment criteria The learner can: Evidence record e.g. page number & method Assessor judgement achieved Initial and date Understand the role and responsibilities of the paediatric first aider 1.1 Identify the role and responsibilities of a paediatric first aider 1.2 Identify how to minimise the risk of infection to self and others Differentiate between an infant and a child for the purposes of first aid treatment
+Learning outcomes The learner will: Assessment criteria The learner can: Evidence record eg page number & method Assessor judgement achieved Initial and date 1.
+Understand the role and responsibilities of the paediatric first aider 1.1 Identify the role and responsibilities of a paediatric first aider 1.2 Identify how to minimise the risk of infection to self and others 1.3 Differentiate between an infant and a child for the purposes of first aid treatment 2.
+Be able to assess an emergency situation safely 2.1 Conduct a scene survey 2.2 Conduct a primary survey on an infant and a child

-Learning outcomes The learner will: Assessment criteria The learner can: Evidence record e.g. page number & method Assessor judgement achieved Initial and date Be able to assess an emergency situation safely 2.1.
-Conduct a scene survey omorganicy students arely 2.2.
-Conduct a primary survey on an infant and a child 2.3.
-Summon appropriate assistance when necessary Be able to provide first aid for an infant and a child who are unresponsive 3.1 Identify when to administer Cardiopulmonary Resuscitation (CPR) to an infant and a child 3.2 Demonstrate CPR using an infant and a child manikin 3.3 Identify when to place an infant and a child into the recovery position 3.4 Demonstrate how to place an infant and a child into the recovery position 3.5 Demonstrate continual monitoring of breathing for an infant and a child whilst they are in the recovery position 3.6 Identify how to administer first aid to an infant or a child who is experiencing a seizure Be able to provide first aid for an infant and a child who are choking 4.1 Identify when an infant or a child is choking J 4.2 Demonstrate how to administer first aid to an infant and a child who is choking
+Learning outcomes The learner will: Assessment criteria The learner can: Evidence record eg page number & method Assessor judgement achieved Initial and date 2.3 Summon appropriate assistance when necessary 3.
+Be able to provide first aid for an infant and a child who are unresponsive 3.1 Identify when to administer Cardiopulmonary Resuscitation (CPR) to an infant and a child 3.2 Demonstrate CPR using an infant and a child manikin 3.3 Identify when to place an infant and a child into the recovery position 3.4 Demonstrate how to place an infant and a child into the recovery position 3.5 Demonstrate continual monitoring of breathing for an infant and a child whilst they are in the recovery position 3.6 Identify how to administer first aid to an infant or a child who is experiencing a seizure 4.
+Be able to provide first aid for an infant and a child 4.1 Identify when an infant or a child is choking who are choking 4.2 Demonstrate how to administer first aid to an infant and a child who is choking 5.
+Be able to provide first aid to an infant and a child with external bleeding 5.1 Identify whether external bleeding is life threatening 5.2 Demonstrate how to administer first aid to an infant or a child with external bleeding

-Learning outcomes The learner will: Assessment criteria The learner can: Evidence record e.g. page number & method Assessor judgement achieved Initial and date 5.
-Be able to provide first aid to an infant and a child with external bleeding 5.1 Identify whether external bleeding is life-threatening 5.2 Demonstrate how to administer first aid to an infant or a child with external bleeding 6.
-Know how to provide first aid to an infant or a child who is suffering from shock 6.1 Recognise when an infant or a child is suffering from shock who is suitering from shock 6.2 Identify how to administer first aid to an infant or a child who is suffering from shock 7.
+Learning outcomes The learner will: Assessment criteria The learner can: Evidence record eg page number & method Assessor judgement achieved Initial and date 6.
+Know how to provide first aid to an infant or a child who is suffering from shock 6.1 Recognise when an infant or a child is suffering from shock who is suffering from shock 6.2 Identify how to administer first aid to an infant or a child who is suffering from shock 7.
 Know how to provide first aid to an infant or a child with bites, stings and minor injuries 7.1 Identify how to administer first aid to an infant or a child for: bites stings small cuts grazes bumps and bruises small splinters nose bleeds